Signet Jewelers (SIG)

 Chief People Officer

-Karen Cho oversees the team member experience for Signet's global workforce of over 25,000.
-She brings more than 30 years of retail experience, encompassing merchant, operations, and human resources roles.
-Prior to Signet, Cho served as Chief Human Resources Officer for Designer Brands for ten years and contributed to building Apple's retail organization as a Merchant.
+Karen Cho is the Chief People Officer at Signet Jewelers, where she is responsible for overseeing the team member experience for the company's global workforce of over 25,000 individuals.
+She possesses more than 30 years of retail experience, having worked in merchant, operations, and human resources roles.
+Before joining Signet, Ms. Cho served as the Chief Human Resources Officer for Designer Brands for 10 years.
+Her career began as a Merchant with May Department Stores, and she later transitioned to human resources when she joined Apple to help establish their retail organization.

 AI Analysis | Feedback